sutta » mn » Majjhima Nikāya 81

 ‘Nanu maṁ, samma jotipāla, jānāsi, andhe jiṇṇe mātāpitaro posemī’ti?

-‘Don’t you know, dear Jotipāla, that I look after my blind old parents?’
+‘Don’t you know, dear Jotipāla, that I provide for my blind old parents?’

 ‘Tena hi, samma ghaṭikāra, ahaṁ agārasmā anagāriyaṁ pabbajissāmī’ti.